alexocode/talks/social/you-know-nothing/you-know-nothing.md

 # Hi again, I'm still Sascha

 - Husband / Father / Roleplayer / Developer
-- Gamemaster for two groups, player in one
+- Vegan for nearly 6 years
 - Atheist, very interested in theology
 - Big on bringing compassion into work and life
 - Techy, full stack dev with a love for FP